NOW ACCEPTING NEW CLIENTS. IN PERSON & ONLINE. Email: info@innerloguetherapy.com

 2. Teach Children About Feelings via Games & Activities

-Engaging kids through play can make learning about emotions enjoyable.
-Use games that involve role-playing or storytelling to illustrate different feelings.
+Engaging kids through play can make learning about emotions enjoyable and children language development.
+Use games that involve role-playing or storytelling to illustrate different feelings charts, or explore CBT therapy approaches to integrate structured techniques for managing emotions..
 Board games that incorporate emotional scenarios or apps designed for emotional literacy can also be effective.
 These activities help children associate emotions with experiences, making them more relatable and easier to understand.

 3. Model By Naming the Feelings You Think Your Child is Having

-Children learn by example.
+Children learn by example, and consulting a Calgary psychologist can provide valuable insights into how parents can model and encourage emotional awareness.
 When you observe your child experiencing emotions, gently name them.
 For instance, if they seem frustrated while building a tower, you might say, “I see you’re feeling frustrated.
 It’s okay to feel that way.”
 This not only validates their emotions but also provides them with the vocabulary to express themselves in the future.

 4. Ask Your Child What They Need